amineennaciri/Interview_SAVASANA/README.md

 ● 2.
 Implement proper error handling and validation.
 ● 3.
 Ensure the API responses follow RESTful design principles.
 ● 4.
 Include appropriate API documentation.

+Task 2: Basic Chrome Extension Development
+Develop a basic Chrome extension using the Plasmo Framework that interacts with the backend API developed in Task 1.
+The extension doesn't need a sophisticated UI but should be able to:
+1. Capture a word selected by the user.
+2. Communicate with the backend API to fetch the translation.
+3. Display the translation to the user.

+Requirements:
+● 1.
+Use the Plasmo Framework for the implementation.
+● 2.
+Implement basic error handling.